Fully Locally-Funded Public K-12 School Projects

 • The pre-construction conference can be scheduled after the Permit Fee payment is received.
 The pre-construction conference can occur once the construction contract is fully-executed.
 Benchmarks must then be met for required inspections listed in the Pre-Construction Conference Checklist including periodic and special inspections when applicable, final inspections, and year-end inspections.

-• $750K or Less projects with a contract awarded on or after 10/01/22 do not owe Plan Review Fees; such projects are still subject to DCM plan reviews which can commence upon DCM's receipt of all required items including a completed B-1: Transmittal form (see Manual of Procedures - Chapter 3: Submittal Requirements & Procedures for Plan Review, and plan review submittal highlights).
+• Determination of whether or not a project is in the $750,000.00 or Less classification for Plan Review Fees is based on the total estimated cost of the entire project including all phases and bid packages. $750K or Less projects with a contract awarded on or after 10/01/22 do not owe Plan Review Fees; such projects are still subject to DCM plan reviews which can commence upon DCM's receipt of all required items including a completed B-1: Transmittal form (see Manual of Procedures - Chapter 3: Submittal Requirements & Procedures for Plan Review, and plan review submittal highlights).
 DCM's Project Comment Letter for the Final submittal must be obtained, prior to receipt of bids.

-• $750K or Less projects with a contract awarded on or after 10/01/22 do not owe Permit Fees; such projects are still subject to DCM pre-construction conferences and inspections.
+• If total of bids received for all phases and bid packages does not exceed $750,000.00, then a Permit Fee is not owed; such projects are still subject to DCM pre-construction conferences and inspections.
 The pre-construction conference can be scheduled once the construction contract is fully-executed.
 Benchmarks must then be met for required inspections listed in the Pre-Construction Conference Checklist including periodic and special inspections when applicable, final inspections, and year-end inspections.

 Special Circumstances